kirei7/gen-ai-test-task/README.md

        python3 test_search.py
     ```
 7. Observe execution logs
+    - application logs inform about the completed stages of execution or errors;
+    - search results provide article info;
+    - search results contain "Relevance" parameter, which indicates the relevance of the article to the query
+      and effectively it inverted distance between query and article (1 - distance = relevance);
+    - search results are sorted by relevance (more relevant articles are at the top).

 # Customization
 To customize via configs, look for "# Customization options" section in config.py